-The desiccant tube must always be attached to the CS451/CS456.
+The desiccant tube must always be attached to the CS451/CS456, and the desiccant tube must be housed in an environmental enclosure.

-7.1.2 Appropriate Water Depth
+7.1.2 Appropriate water depth

 The CS451/CS456 must be installed below the water at a fixed depth.
-This depth should be chosen so the water pressure will never exceed the transducer overpressure range (twice the pressure range).
+This depth should be chosen so that the water pressure will never exceed the transducer's pressure range (twice its pressure rating).

-The output reading will not be correct, and the transducer can be damaged if pressure is excessive (twice the pressure range).
+The output reading will not be correct, and the transducer can be damaged if pressure is twice its pressure rating.